Like Kind Property for 1031 Exchanges: Are Your Assets Like Kind?

 This article is designed to help you break down and better understand the like-kind exchange property issues and requirements into an easy to understand format.
 You are always welcome to contact one of our like-kind exchange experts to get answers or clarify issues that you may have.
 Exeter is always available to assist you with the planning of your like-kind exchange.

-Like Kind Exchange Qualified Use Property
+Qualified Use Real Property

 We must first determine whether your relinquished properties and your like-kind replacement properties are qualified use properties.
 Read our web page entitled Qualified Use Properties: Do Your Assets Qualify for Like Kind Exchange Treatment in order to determine whether your properties are qualified use properties.
 Once you have determined that all of your properties are qualified use properties we can then move on to determine whether your properties are like-kind to each other and would qualify for like-kind exchange treatment.